Long-range current-induced spin accumulation in chiral crystals: Results and Discussion

-The peculiar orientation of spins, radial toward the $H$ and $H'$ points is enforced by the three-fold screw symmetry along the $K-H$ line and the twofold symmetry with respect to the $H–H'$ lines in the absence of any mirror planes.\cite{pressure, tellurium_main} Such a spin arrangement, resembling a magnetic monopole in the reciprocal space, is a signature of the prototypical Weyl-type SOC, and may occur only in the systems lacking the mirror symmetry.
+The peculiar orientation of spins, radial toward the H and H' points is enforced by the three-fold screw symmetry along the K-H line and the twofold symmetry with respect to the H–H' lines in the absence of any mirror planes.\cite{pressure, tellurium_main} Such a spin arrangement, resembling a magnetic monopole in the reciprocal space, is a signature of the prototypical Weyl-type SOC, and may occur only in the systems lacking the mirror symmetry.
 Moreover, the $S_z$ component prevailing over $S_x$ and $S_y$, indicates that the spin texture is almost entirely aligned with the $k_z$, and suggests its quasi-persistent character.
 The radial spin texture of trigonal Te, including spin polarization nearly parallel to the long direction of the hole pocket, was confirmed by the recent spin- and angle-resolved photoemission spectrocopy (S-ARPES) measurements.\cite{vobornik, sakano}

-Based on the accurate spin-resolved electronic structure, we calculated the spin accumulation induced by an applied electric current which might be the origin of CISS.
-Because the spins around the $H$ and $H'$ points are parallel to the momentum, any projection of $\delta \bm{s}$ can be achieved as long as the charge current flows in the same direction.
-We plotted the components $\delta s_{z}$, $\delta s_{x}$ and $\delta s_{y}$ induced by the electric current of 100 A/cm$^2$ along the $z$, $x$ and $y$ directions, respectively, in the left, middle, and right panel of Fig 2b.
-Although the spin accumulation perpendicular to the screw axis was never reported in the context of CISS, it is evident that the components $\delta s_{x}$ and $\delta s_{y}$, albeit lower than $\delta s_{z}$ by an order of magnitude, are present and could be observed in experiments.
+Based on the accurate spin-resolved electronic structure, we calculated the chirality-dependent spin accumulation induced by an applied electric current.
+Because the spins around the H and H' points are parallel to the momentum, any projection of $\delta \mathbf{s}$ can be achieved as long as the charge current flows in the same direction.
+This is in line with the symmetry analysis that we performed in the spirit of Seemann \textit{et al.}\cite{wimmer2015spin, seemann2015symmetry, arunesh} We found that the $\chi$ tensor will indeed have only diagonal elements.
+The components $\delta s_{z}$, $\delta s_{x}$ and $\delta s_{y}$ induced by the electric current of 100 A cm$^{-2}$ along the $z$, $x$ and $y$ directions, respectively, are plotted in the left, middle, and right panel of Fig 2b.
+Although the spin accumulation perpendicular to the screw axis was never reported for chiral Te, it is evident that the components $\delta s_{x}$ and $\delta s_{y}$, albeit lower than $\delta s_{z}$ by an order of magnitude, are present and could be observed in experiments.